-Book design and typesetting for Solastalgia by Marina Vitaglione.
+Book design for Solastalgia by Marina Vitaglione.

 Combining fictitious storytelling and poetic photography, Solastalgia sheds light on an increasingly urgent environmental issue affecting the archipelago of 118 islands that make up the city of Venice, Italy.

 Venice is a UNESCO World Heritage Site and the European city most under threat from the impact of climate change.
 Its buildings and fragile foundations are progressively eroded by rising global sea-levels, land subsidence, frequent high tides, and maritime pollution caused by hulking cruise ships.
 In the past hundred years the water level has risen by nearly 30cm (12in) – sparking ‘extreme concern’ from the UNESCO World Heritage Committee in 2016.